 Vim and Vigor has been in business for over 20 years (although an exact start date isn’t listed), and Rick and Karla Jarrett are behind the company.
 The products are all fairly simple to take, and each supplement is easy to order online.
 We also like the longevity of the business, but read on…

-Lack of Information –Should We be Concerned?
+Lack of Information – “Should We be Concerned?”

 One of our initial concerns was that Vim and Vigor doesn’t supply thorough enough information online about their products.
-“We rely heavily on data from the manufacturers themselves when doing reviews,” our research editor said.
+“We rely heavily on data from the manufacturers themselves when doing reviews,” our Research Editor said.
 “When it comes to ingredient quantities and research, we like to see a business be as forthcoming as possible.”

 CitriCare, for instance, only lists that citrus seed extracts are used but not the quantities.
-According to the NIH, citrus seeds can have an impact on obesity and weight loss but only in the correct dosage.
+According to the NIH, citrus seeds can have an impact on obesity and weight-loss but only in the correct dosage.
 We also aren’t given any information that would lead us to purchase this extract over the many others available (for much cheaper) on the market.

 Body Contour Cream is another example.
 Improving dimpled, loose, or cellulite-plagued skin is a lofty claim, and Vim and Vigor doesn’t offer much information about how that is accomplished.
 Why should we spend $95 on a cream with aloe and collagen?
-Is it better than other clinically studied creams?
+Is it better than other clinically studied options?

 The single reviewer on Yelp says, “It doesn’t work, and the owner recites the same lines each time I call.
 Reading from a script!
 Really?”
 Reviews on CitriCare, Body Contour Cream, and the others are nearly impossible to find.